KnollFrank/SettingsSearch/README.md

         }
     }

-Now, when your app displays the PreferenceScreen defined in your `PreferenceFragment` to your users, they see a SearchPreference as the first preference of the PreferenceScreen which they can use to search and find preferences.
+Now, when your app displays the PreferenceScreen defined in your `PreferenceFragment` to your users, they will see a SearchPreference as the first preference of the PreferenceScreen which they can use to search and find preferences.

 For a complete example use the activity `de.KnollFrank.settingssearch.PreferenceSearchExampleHavingSearchPreference`.